 In 2009, Senator Browne crafted the one-of-a-kind, 130-acre Neighborhood Improvement Zone (NIZ) to help revitalize and expand the tax base of the then financially-struggling city of Allentown by permitting tax revenues – except for property taxes – generated by this new development to be put back into projects within the zone to continue and expand the redevelopment efforts.
-There has already been $1 billion of new development investment in Allentown with another billion dollars expected in 2015, and more than $3 million in school property tax revenues for Allentown School District has been generated through the zone.
+There has already been more than $2 billion of new development investment in Allentown and more than $3 million in annual school property tax revenues for Allentown School District generated through the zone.
 The NIZ has already served as a model for economic development in other distressed areas – cities, boroughs and townships – throughout the Commonwealth with the creation of the City Revitalization and Improvement Zones (CRIZ) which will afford a similar tax financing program to smaller cities in Pennsylvania.

 Senator Browne received a bachelor’s degree in Business Administration from the University of Notre Dame and a law degree from Temple University.
 Prior to his legislative service, he was employed with the accounting firms of Coopers & Lybrand and Price Waterhouse as a tax manager and senior tax associate, respectively.
 In addition to being a CPA, he is also a member of the Pennsylvania Institute of Certified Public Accountants.